hortibonn/pasitR/README.md

 ## Functions

-Data comprising related observations of chill and yield are used for all for use with all functions.
+Data comprising related observations of chill and yield are used in all functions.

 Using `chillscatter()` create a chill portions (x) and yield (y) scatter plot with associated and estimated densities with loess smooth linear